-ABN Association Burundaise pour la Protection de la Nature ACNR Association pour la Conservation de la Nature au Rwanda
+ABN Association Burundaise pour la Protection de la Nature

+ACNR Association pour la Conservation de la Nature au Rwanda

 AEWA Agreement on the Conservation of African-Eurasian Migratory Waterbirds

 ARCOS Albertine Rift Conservation Society

-CITES Convention on International Trade in Endangered Species of Wild Fauna and Flora CMS Convention on the Conservation of Migratory Species of Wild Animals (Bonn)
+CITES Convention on International Trade in Endangered Species of Wild Fauna and Flora

+CMS Convention on the Conservation of Migratory Species of Wild Animals

 COP Conference of Parties

-DRC Democratic Republic of Congo
+DRC Democratic Republic of the Congo

-DR Congo Democratic Republic of Congo

 EIA Environmental Impact Assessment

+EV Environmental Variation

+EWT Endangered Wildlife Trust

+GCC Grey Crowned-cranes

-EWT Endangered Wildlife Trust GCC Grey Crowned Cranes IBA Important Bird Area
+IBA Important Bird Area

 ICCN Institut Congolais pour la Conservation de la Nature

 ICF International Crane Foundation

 INECN National Institute for Environment and Nature Conservation

-IUCN World Conservation UnionIWC International Waterbird Census
+IUCN World Conservation Union

+IWC International Waterbird Census

 KCCEM Kitabi College of Conservation and Environmental Management

+KZN KwaZulu Natal, South Africa

 NABU The Nature and Biodiversity Conservation Union

 NGO Non-Governmental Organisation

 PAAZAB African Association of Zoos and Aquaria

 PhD Doctor of Philosophy

-Ramsar The Convention on Wetlands (Ramsar, Iran, 1971) REMA Rwanda Environment Management Authority
+Ramsar Convention on Wetlands of International Importance (Ramsar, Iran, 1971)

+REMA Rwanda Environment Management Authority

+RSA Republic of South Africa

 SEA Strategic Environmental Assessment

 TAWIRI Tanzania Wildlife Research Institute

 UNEP United Nations Environment Programme

 UNESCO United Nations Educational, Scientific and Cultural Organization

 VU Vulnerable

 WAZA World Association of Zoos and Aquaria

 ZAWA Zambia Wildlife Authority

-Preface1

-EXECUTIVE SUMMARY
+Preface

+This draft International Single Species Action Plan (ISSAP) for the Conservation of the Grey Crownedcrane (Balearica regulorum) was commissioned to the International Crane Foundation / Endangered Wildlife Trust Partnership, South Africa and was compiled by Kerryn Morrison.
+The action planning process was financially supported by the Federal Office for the Environment of Switzerland, the German Nature and Biodiversity Conservation Union (NABU), The Dohmen Family Foundation and the Cologne Zoological Garden.

+Drafts of the plan went through rigorous consultations with experts followed by official consultation with government officials in the Range States.
+The draft plan was approved for submission to the 6th Session of the Meeting of the Parties to AEWA (MOP6) by the AEWA Technical Committee at its 12th Meeting in March 2015 and the AEWA Standing Committee at its 10th Meeting in July 2015 and subsequently approved by MOP6 in November 2015.

+This Action Plan follows the revised format for Single Species Action Plans approved by the 4th Session of the Meeting of the Parties to AEWA in September 2008.

+Executive Summary

-Grey Crowned Cranes Balearica regulorum, icons of Africa's wetlands and grasslands, are found scattered across their range in Africa, which extends from South Africa in the south to Uganda and Kenya in the north.
-Divided by the Zambezi River system, two sub-species are recognized, namely the East African Grey Crowned Crane B.r. gibbericeps to the north and the Southern African Grey Crowned Crane B.r. regulorum in the south.
-Due to the decline of the species of up to 80% over the past 45 years, the species is now listed as Endangered on the IUCN Red Data List.
+Grey Crowned-cranes (Balearica regulorum), icons of Africa's wetlands and grasslands, are found scattered across their range in Africa, which extends from South Africa in the south, to Uganda and Kenya in the north.
+Divided by the Zambezi River system, two sub-species are recognised, namely the Eastern African Grey Crowned-crane (B.r.gibbericeps) to the north and the Southern African Grey Crowned-crane (B.r.regulorum) in the south.
+Due to the decline of the species of up to 80% over the past 45 years, it is now listed as Endangered on the IUCN Red Data List.